sagnikrana/Portfolio-Telling-Stories-Using-Data/Final Project/Part-1_Project_proposal.md

 * chronic obstructive pulmonary disease (COPD), and
 * lung cancer.

-In this project, I will be discussing some facts about the indoor pollution and will try to present it as interesting story.
+In this project, I will be discussing some facts(below) about the indoor pollution and will try to present it as interesting story.

+* Countries which use solid fuels:
+    Which parts of world are still using the solid fuels as their main sourse of energy needs and how it has changed over th     e time.
+This relationship will help us to understand the current trend.

+* Cooking technologies over the time.
+    We will see how the cooking technologies have changed over the time in terms of moving towards a more clean fuel.

+* Deaths:
+    How many deaths have occured in the affected countries and what are the numbers around the world.

+* Correlations:
+    We will discuss the below relationships:
+        - Relationship between the income level and dependency on solid fuels
+        - Dependency on solid fuels: rural vs. urban
+        - Number of deaths related between indoor and outdoor households
+        - Indoor air pollution in the context of outdoor pollution